Registration Now Open for Legislative Operations Class

 Course Schedule

-CMF and GAI look forward to hosting this program twice a year, usually in the Winter/Spring (March-April) and the Summer (June).
+CMF and GAI look forward to hosting this program twice a year.

-For a detailed agenda on what content is covered each day, please review: GAI Agenda Spring 2020
+For a detailed agenda on what content is covered each day, please review: GAI Fall 2020 Agenda.docx

 (NOTE: The topics will be the same, although the instructors and agenda may shift.)